OCA/delivery-carrier/delivery_roulier_dpd_fr/readme/DESCRIPTION.md

-Send and track parcels with DPD France.
+Generate shipping labels and track parcels with DPD France, using the `roulier <https://pypi.org/project/roulier/>`_ library.

-Products available: 'Classic', 'Predict', and 'Relais'. (previously known as Ici Relais and Exapaq).
+Supported DPD products: Classic, Predict, and Relais.